Ian-T-Dixon/Disease_Prediction/README.md

 ![clf_confusion_matrix](/Images/clf_confusion_matrix.png)

 The support vector machine performs at a better 98% accuracy and has a less worrying confusion matrix.
-Variations of hepatitis are sometimes confused with each other or another liver illness, chronic cholestasis.
+A liver illness, chronic cholestasis, is sometimes misdiagnosed as hepatitis.
 Drug reaction is sometimes misdiagnosed as acne, which should be straightforward for the end user to distinguish.
 This model appears to perform well in the context of accurately and reasonably diagnosing illness based on reported symptoms.

 ![svm_confusion_matrix](/Images/svm_confusion_matrix.png)